Quantum Gravity, Hydrodynamics and Emergent Cosmology: A Collection of Perspectives: Map between hydrodynamics and cosmology

 In the following, we discuss three interconnected pieces which advocate for this new point of view, carefully presenting the remaining gaps to be filled before achieving a consistent realization of the paradigm shift.
-The first contribution summarizes the recent mathematical results on symmetries of gravitational mini-superspaces which shall allow the construction of a dictionary between (quantum) fluids and quantum symmetry reduced gravitational systems, while the two other contributions report on recent progresses in analog gravity to i) take into account backreaction effects and ii) simulate a Friedman-Lema\^{i}tre-Roberston-Walker geometry and the behavior of quantum fields on it in the lab.
-These recent progresses underline fundamental questions which are relevant to construct and progress towards the paradigm shift advocated in this manuscript.
+The first contribution, Section~\ref{sec:benachour}, summarizes the various recent results regarding the shared symmetries between hydrodynamics and symmetry-reduced gravitational superspaces, relevant both for cosmology but also for black holes mechanics.
+This shall facilitate the construction of a dictionary between (quantum) fluids and quantum symmetry reduced gravitational systems.
+This dictionary suggests that the background configuration of the hydrodynamic flow should be understood as representing not a given spacetime geometry, but an auxiliary space encoding the space of field configurations and, in particular, the dynamical symmetries of the gravitational system.
+This key point opens the door for analog models to emancipate themselves from their gravity-oriented interpretation and to encode dynamical information on the system of interest at the level of the background.
+This idea naturally leads to interpreting (quantum) cosmology as a hydrodynamical flow on the space of field configurations.
+The second contribution, Section~\ref{sec:butera}, reports on recent progress in analog gravity to take into account backreaction effects of quantum fluctuations onto the background geometry.
+In a sense, this effort goes in the same direction as it aims at encoding effects of the dynamics on the background geometry, unfreezing it from its current kinematical status.
+Finally, the third contribution, Section~\ref{sec:haas}, reviews recent developments in analog gravity to set up suitable analog models tailored to cosmological settings, in particular to simulate a Friedmann-Lema\^{i}tre-Roberston-Walker geometry and the behavior of quantum fields on it in the lab.
+Preliminary results aiming at providing an analog BEC model for quantum cosmology and reproducing the WDW dynamics have shown that the geometry of the field space takes a form very close to a cosmological spacetime geometry.
+It could very well be the case that the current efforts devoted to realizing an analog model for expanding spacetime geometries find another use when constructing such analog models for quantum cosmology.\footnote{For work complementing the content of Sections~\ref{sec:butera} and~\ref{sec:haas}, we refer the reader to Refs.~~\cite{Schutzhold:2005ex,Fischer:2005iy,Baak:2022hum,Pal:2024qno} and~\cite{Tian:2017cda,Ribeiro:2022gln,Cha:2016esj}, respectively.} These recent progresses underline fundamental questions which are relevant to construct and progress towards the paradigm shift advocated in this manuscript.